 Of course, we got a phone call soon after the job was completed.
 The distressed owner reported they had a lightning strike near their home.
-The surge sent high voltage through the wires into the home.
-It burned out their Sub-Zero refrigerator.
-It fried the temperature controls in the double-wall oven.
+The surge sent high voltage through the wires into the house.
+It burned out their Sub-Zero refrigerator,, and it it fried the temperature controls in the double-wall oven.
 It killed six dimmers, two computers, and every GFCI plug in the house.
 “It was an $11,000 loss.”

-Homeowners often believe they only need to plug their computer into a power strip.
+Homeowners often believe they only need to plug their computers into a power strip.
 Unfortunately, that’s seldom the case.

 Few surge protectors live up to their name.
-Many are little more than a glorified extension cord.
-Power surges will follow any wire into a house.
+Many are little more than aa glorified extension cord Power surges will follow any wire into a house.
 That includes phone and cable lines.
 This will threaten fax and answering machines, televisions, satellite systems, computers, and modems.
 Surges also attack delicate electronic circuitry that proliferated our homes today.
 There is no substitute for whole-home surge protectors.